Canoe vs Kayak: Which Should You Choose for Your Next Adventure?

 Wind and Weather

-I've been pinned by 20 mph winds in a canoe while kayakers nearby made steady progress.
-If you regularly paddle windy waters, factor this heavily into your decision.
+Wind affects canoes more dramatically due to their higher profile.
+I've been pinned in place by 20 mph winds in a canoe while kayakers nearby made steady progress with minimal effort.
+If you regularly paddle windy waters, this factor should heavily influence your decision.
+The kayak's low profile and streamlined shape slice through wind that stops canoes cold.

 Common Mistakes and Misconceptions